ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/class-fields/template.md

 }
 ```

-Note that class initializers are run in order the order they are defined, from
+Note that class initializers are run in the order they are defined, from
 top to bottom, and can refer to the instance of the class via `this`.
 This is
 how the initializer for `someClass` is able to refer to `this.someObject` to get
 the initialized value (an empty object).
 This pattern should be used cautiously,